JulianIsLost5/minescript-scripts/lib_inv/README.md

   - **slot:** `int` — The slot index to click.
   - **right_button:** `bool` — Whether to use right-click (defaults to `False`).
+  - **container:** `int` — Whether to perform clicks in a container menu instead of the player inventory
   - **returns:** `bool` — `True` if successful, `False` otherwise.

 ---